InfamousMusicify/Flying-Raijin/README.md

 _**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra. (it will be a book of knowledge until you click it.)
 Throw your trident on the ground and right click it with the Chakra._

-*__The Trident will be endowed with Raijin.__   You will recieve a Raijin and a Level 1 Item.*
+*__The Trident will be endowed with Raijin.__   You will recieve a Raijin and a Kuchiyose Item.*

 _**2:** Throw the Trident and right click "Raijin" to Teleport to your Trident.
-Right click "Level 1" to summon your trident._
+Right click "Kuchiyose" to summon your trident._
-**Spare Raijin Items Crafting:** Put an Ender Pearl and Nametag in a crafting grid to craft a spare Raijin/Level 1.
+**Spare Raijin Items Crafting:** Put an Ender Pearl and Nametag in a crafting grid to craft a spare Raijin/Kuchiyose.

 **Raijin Secondary Abilities:**
-Sneak while using Level 1 to summon items with your trident!
+Sneak while using Kuchiyose to summon items with your trident!

 ### Check the advancments menu for crafting and useage in game
 __You Can Rename and Enchant your Raijin Trident before and after its been Raijinified.__